Chrást (Nymburk District): Geography

 Chrást is located about 12 km southwest of Nymburk and 26 km east of Prague.
 It lies in the Central Elbe Table.
 The highest point is a nameless hill at 251 m above sea level.

 History

 The first written mention of Chrást is from 1345.
 In 1599, the locality belonged to the Kounice estate and was described as abandoned.
 In 1776, the village was re-established by Prince Franz Joseph I of Liechtenstein.
 Near Chrást, a new village was founded by Prince Aloys I of Liechtenstein and named Manderšejd after his wife, Princess Karoline of Manderscheid-Blankenheim.
 Manderšejd grew rapidly and thus merged soon with Chrást.

 Until 1921, Manderšejd-Chrást was a municipal part of Kounice.
 In 1921, it became a separate municipality.
 From 1947, the municipality is called Chrást.

 Transport

-The D11 motorway (part of the European route E67) from Prague to Hradec Králové passes through the northern part of the municipality.
+The D11 motorway (part of the European route E67) from Prague to Hradec Králové runs through the northern part of the municipality.